Updated in October 2020

 * In certain cases, 14/86 applies to dividends; in case of liquidation proceedings income tax applies to sums exceeding the amounts paid into owners’ equity.

-The Estonian LPF structure combines the best elements of the VC fund framework in popular jurisdictions to enable investors and fund managers alike to set up and manage VC funds at a low cost.
+The Estonian LPF structure combines the best elements of the VC fund framework in popular jurisdictions to enable investors and fund managers alike to set up and manage private equity funds at a low cost.

 Hedman Partners Law Firm, an experienced partner

-We at Hedman Partners Law Firm are dedicated to helping the VC investors and fund managers to enter the Estonian market and invest in the Estonian start-up companies every step of the way.
+We at Hedman Partners Law Firm are dedicated to helping investment professionals enter the Estonian market and invest in the Estonian start-up companies every step of the way.

 Interesting facts about the investments in Estonia according to available public data: